-NOTE: All Swarthmore aid awards are loan-free Additionally, as noted above, study abroad students are excluded from these figures.
-Full-time, First-time, First-Year Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2022 cohort) 433 1619 В Number of students in line a who applied for need-based financial aid 292 932 C Number of students in line b who were determined to have financial need 227 832 D Number of students in line ${\bf c}$ who were awarded any financial aid 227 832 E Number of students in line d who were awarded any need-based scholarship or grant aid 227 832 F Number of students in line d who were awarded any need-based self-help aid 797 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 0 Н Number of students in line d whose need was fully met ( exclude PLUS loans , unsubsidized loans , and private alternative loans ) 227 832 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 100% 100% 0/0 J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$64,615 \$62,570 \$ K Average need-based scholarship or grant award of those in line e \$60,877 \$ L Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$1,627 \$1,693 \$ M Average need-based loan ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f who were awarded a need-based loan \$0 \$0 \$0
+NOTE: All Swarthmore aid awards are loan-free Additionally, as noted above, study abroad students are excluded from these figures

+Number of Enrolled Students Awarded Aids Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) в Number of students in line a who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line ${f c}$ who were awarded any financial aid Е Number of students in line d who were awarded any need-based scholarship or grant aid F Number of students in line d who were awarded any need-based self-help aid G Number of students in line d who were awarded any non-need- based scholarship or grant aid н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) к Average need-based scholarship or grant award of those in line e L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f

+Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan excluded from these figures.